Robustness of Brain Tumor Segmentation: Introduction

 \subsection{Structure of the Paper}

 In Section 2, we start with the explanation of different state-of-the-art deep neural networks for brain tumor segmentation and a classical approach that does not require training and is based on the well-known Mumford-Shah functional.
-We then illustrate in Sec.
-3 two new approaches that help to improve the generalization performance of deep neural networks. \\ In Sec.
-4 we analyze the sensitivity of the previously presented deep neural networks to slight changes in the data distributions.
-We complete this work with a summary and our conclusions in Sec.
-5.
+We then illustrate two new approaches that help to improve the generalization performance of deep neural networks. \\ In Sec.
+3 we analyze the sensitivity of the previously presented deep neural networks to slight changes in the data distributions.
+We complete this work with our conclusions in Sec.
+4.